Budget 2021: €250 payment for third-level students for move to online learning

 There is also set to be additional capital funding for third-level - in the region of €15 million - for structural adjustments to buildings which were required due to the Covid-19 pandemic.

+They include 300 mainstream primary teachers, in addition to over 265 post required at second level needed to meet demographic pressures.

-This would lower the pupil-teacher ratio at primary level from an average of 26 pupils to every teacher (26:1) to 25 pupils for every teacher (25:1).
+This will lower the pupil-teacher ratio at primary level from an average of 26 pupils to every teacher (26:1) to 25 pupils for every teacher (25:1).

 This will be the lowest ever allocation ratio at primary level.
 This move is likely to cost about €14 million over the course of a full year.